 In the initiation phase, the sensing initiator shall send a DMG Sensing Request frame to each intended sensing responder to request them to participate in the coordinated monostatic DMG sensing instance.
 The STA ID field of the DMG Setup Request frame shall indicate the order of DMG Sensing Request frames and the Monostatic Sounding Mode field shall be set to 0 to identify the parallel sounding mode.
 Each sensing responder shall respond with the DMG Sensing Response frame a SIFS after the request.
-If the sensing initiator does not receive a response within the duration of a DMG Sensing Response frame plus a SIFS after a DMG Sensing Request frame, it shall send the next DMG Sensing Request frame the duration of a DMG Sensing Response frame plus 2 × SIFS after the DMG Sensing Request frame(#1304, #1305, #1391, #1392).
+When SP field in the DMG Sensing Measurement Request frame is set to 1, if the sensing initiator does not receive a response within the duration of a DMG Sensing Response frame plus a SIFS after a DMG Sensing Request frame, it shall send the next DMG Sensing Request frame the duration of a DMG Sensing Response frame plus 2 × SIFS after the DMG Sensing Request frame(#1304, #1305, #1391, #1392).
+When SP field in the DMG Sensing Measurement Reqeust frame is set to 0, if the sensing initiator does not receive a response within SIFS+aCCATIME after a DMG Sensing Request frame, it shall pad the next DMG Sensing Request frame to ensure the alignment of simultaneously transmission of DMG monostatic sensing PPDUs.
+The duration of the padding shall be euqal to a DMG Sensing Response frame plus 2 × SIFS minus (SIFS+aCCATIME) (#2063).

 SP